divinity-m/Anti-Gravity/dev_logs.md

  - Furthur improved on block collisions
  - rotation property for obstacle-related classes
  - Started developing spikes and created a `respawnPlayer()` function

+# Day 15 - Tuesday | In class work  & At home work #
+I finished the `Spike` class and used it in the creation of level 4.
+Player death and respawning has also been fully accounted for.

+Things Added:
+ - All of level 4
+ - Completed the `Spike` class